ludocode/onramp/core/cci/0-omc/README.md

 This is the first-stage compiler.
 It is implemented in compound [Onramp Assembly](../../../docs/assembly.md) and compiles [Onramp Minimal C (omC)](../../../docs/minimal-c.md).

+This document describes the implementation.
+For a specification of the language it compiles, see [Onramp Minimal C](../../../docs/minimal-c.md).

 ## Types